limath91/al-folio/_pages/about.md

 Welcome!
 I am Dong Gyu Lim.
 (DG is my first name.)

-I am on job market now.
-(In May 2023, I am expecting to graduate and receive my PhD.)
+I am on job market now (Fall 2022 - Spring 2023).
+In May 2023, I am expecting to receive my PhD diploma.

 The picture is me standing on a huge rock somewhere in Yosemite.

+This website is under construction (almost done, hopefully).
 If your background is white/black and you prefer a darker/brighter theme, click the crescent/sun icon in the menu.

-This website is under construction (almost done).

 <!--
 I love (active and collaborative) sports.
 I have been playing tennis almost two years now.
 I love soccer too.